eosforce/testnet-dawn/README.md

 * `docker run -d --restart=always --name eosforce -v /data/eosforce:/opt/eosio/bin/data-dir -v /data/nodeos/eosforce:/root/.local/share/eosio/nodeos -p 8888:8888 -p 9876:9876 eosforce/eos:20180430 nodeosd.sh`

 ## Register as a candidate BP
-* NOTE: You can send your desired <producer-name> and your EOS key pair to us, we help you to register BP, or do it by your own.
-Contract us in the telegram group <https://t.me/EOSForce> and contract [@eosforceio](https://t.me/eosforceio).
 * `docker exec -it eosforce bash`
 * `cleos wallet create`
 * Send us a GitHub PR containing your BP information, we will create your producer account.
 * `cleos push action eosio regproducer "$(cat regproducer.json)" -p <your-producer-name>`
+* NOTE: If you find it difficult to do it, you can also send your desired <producer-name> and your EOS key pair to us, we help you to register BP, or do it by your own.
+Contract us in the telegram group <https://t.me/EOSForce> and contract [@eosforceio](https://t.me/eosforceio).

 ## Check Docker status
 * check Docker container running status: `docker container ls`